rVnPower/PixivFE/README.md

 ## Previews

-Homepage: currently contains recommended works, daily rankings, pixivision's articles and newest works on Pixiv. ~~Route: `/`~~ Currently borked due to recent API changes.
+~~Homepage: currently contains recommended works, daily rankings, pixivision's articles and newest works on Pixiv.
+Route: `/`~~ Previously this was made possible by using an external API.
+Currently, I had switched to Pixiv's ajax API, so the index page won't be available for now.
 ![Homepage](https://files.catbox.moe/053fzh.png)
 ![Homepage](https://files.catbox.moe/m64h7s.png)